Gibe/Umbraco.Community.AzureSSO/README.md

 ## Group Bindings

-To bind these you'll need to specify the active directory group and then the matching Umbraco group.
+To bind these you'll need to specify the Entra ID group and then the matching Umbraco group.

 For example we use: `"GIBE\Producers" : "editors"` to bind everyone in the `GIBE\Producers` group to the Umbraco editors group.